The Guru’s Guide to B2B Marketing Strategies and Examples in 2022

-B2C marketing tends to be more transactional than B2B marketing.
-A B2C customer may also only make one or a few purchases throughout their customer lifecycle.
-The long-term value of a customer is lower than that with a B2B audience.
+B2C marketing tends to be more transactional.
+Potential consumers may also only make one or a few purchases throughout their customer lifecycle.
+The long-term value of your current customers is lower than that with a B2B audience.

-And that’s why the focus of B2B marketers is in building long-term relationships.
-Lead generation and personal relationship building is far more important than sending your customers down a funnel.
+And that’s why the focus of B2B marketers is on building long-term relationships.
+Lead generation and personal relationship building are far more important than sending your customers down a funnel.

-Repeat and referral business from a B2B customer can be the difference between sink or swim for your business.
+Repeat and referral marketing from a B2B customer can be the difference between sink or swim for your business.
 This requires meaningful relationships based on consistency and delivering on your brand promises.

 B2B marketing strategies and channels

-Now, let’s get into the juicy part - the B2B marketing strategies and channels that are working now.
-These aren’t outdated B2B strategies from a decade ago.
+Now, let’s get into the juicy part – the best marketing strategies and channels that are working for B2B businesses, right now.
+These aren’t outdated B2B digital strategies from a decade ago.
 These are the methods businesses like yours are implementing to get results today.

-One thing I want you to remember is that you can't measure marketing success unless you have defined your marketing goals.
-A B2B company that has well defined goals will have a much better chance of success than B2B companies that are floundering with no marketing plan attached to their business strategy.
+One thing I want you to remember is that you can’t measure marketing success unless you have defined your marketing goals.
+A B2B company that has well-defined goals will have a much better chance of success than B2B companies that are floundering with no B2B digital marketing strategy attached to their overarching business strategy.

 Start with your website

-If a business customer landed on your website right now, what would they think of your brand?
+If a business customer landed on your site right now, what would they think of your brand?